SAP-archive/cloud-process-visibility/README.md

 3. Activate Scenario using the Business Scenario Configuration Application.

 ## How to get support
-[Post questions on SAP Community](https://answers.sap.com/questions/ask.html) and specify the primary tag as SAP Cloud Platform Process Visibility.
+[Post questions on SAP Community](https://answers.sap.com/questions/ask.html) and specify the primary tag as SAP Process Visibility service.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt).